kohler/hotcrp/README.md

 * pdftohtml, http://poppler.freedesktop.org/ (Only required for format checking.)

 Apache is preloaded on most Linux distributions.
-You may need to install additional packages for PHP, MySQL, and GD, such as:
+You may need to install additional packages for PHP and MySQL, such as:

 * Fedora Linux: php-mysql, php-gd, zip, (poppler-utils)
 * Debian Linux: php5-common, php5-gd, php5-mysql,